elastisys/ck8s-cluster/WIP-CHANGELOG.md

 ### Fixed
 - Tests respect the `ENABLE_FALCO` and `ENABLE_FALCO_ALERTS` configuration
+- Fixed so nfs-kernel-server is installed on the nfs node.

 ### Breaking changes
 - Adding anti-affinity to nodes in openstack will force them to be recreated by terraform.
 This will then break the kubernetes clusters.